Jail and Inmate Search in Illinois

 What are Jail Records?

-Jail records are the documentation and files that are recorded on a person who entered the Illinois correctional system.
+Illinois Jail inmate search records are the documentation and files that are recorded on a person who entered the IL correctional system.
 Each person’s criminal record begins when they are arrested, and a RAP sheet is introduced into the system.
 From there, everything that happens is documented and updated as he or she progresses through the system.
 Each law enforcement agency is responsible for keeping up those records and adding to them once they take over supervision of the prisoner.
 Other things that are noted are visitors, moves from facility to facility and other issues that arise during their stay.

 Creating Public Jail Records

-Each prisoner has a complete criminal history in the Illinois database system.
+Each prisoner has a complete criminal history in the state database system.
 These jail records are created from the time someone enters the system all the way through until they complete the conditions of their parole.
 The system of jail records is shared by all law enforcement agencies so that each one who takes responsibility for the inmate can update them as things change or new events occur.
 Stuff like work-release programs, visitors, new charges, court rulings of anything else that pertains to them will be noted in the jail record and kept permanently.

 Criminal Justice Quick Facts